 - 1. For a political candidate, political party, the adoption of any bond/budget issues, or any public question submitted at any general, county, municipal, or school election as required by A.C.A. § 7-1-111; - 2.
 Of an obscene or pornographic nature; - 3.
 Promoting drugs, alcohol, tobacco, firearms, or similar products; or - 4.
 Otherwise deemed to be inappropriate for minors.

 The District shall also reserve the right to reject advertising that is inconsistent with:

 - a.
-Federal or State laws and regulations;
+Federal laws and regulations or state laws and rules;

 - b.
-Commissioner's memos:
+Commissioner's memos;

 - c.
 The First Amendment;